gbrlpzz/forest-cover-change/README.md

-# Forest Change Detection (1985-2023) using Landsat
+# Forest Change Detection (1985-2025) using Landsat

 ## Overview

-This Google Earth Engine (GEE) script performs a retrospective analysis of forest change (loss and gain) between 1985 and 2023 for a specified Region of Interest (ROI).
+This Google Earth Engine (GEE) script performs a retrospective analysis of forest change (loss and gain) between 1985 and 2025 for a specified Region of Interest (ROI).
 It utilizes harmonized surface reflectance data from Landsat 5, 7, 8, and 9 missions to generate two primary outputs:

-Deforestation (Loss) Mask: Areas classified as forest during the baseline period (1985–1987) that transitioned to open land by the end period (2021–2023).
+Deforestation (Loss) Mask: Areas classified as forest during the baseline period (1985–1989) that transitioned to open land by the end period (2021–2025).

 Reforestation (Gain) Map: Areas classified as open land during the baseline period that transitioned to forest by the end period.
-For these gain areas, the map provides the approximate year of detection, the year the pixel first crossed the forest threshold.
+For these gain areas, the map provides the approximate **epoch of detection** (5-year period) when the pixel first crossed the forest threshold.

 The workflow  is optimised for regions where abandonment and forest transition occurred before the Sentinel-2 era, requiring multi-decadal Landsat continuity.